 Note: If your business has had multiple valuations, you can compare the rates of each side by side to see what changed.

-5. Valuation summary
+5. Business Valuation summary

 This table shows how assets and liabilities affected your business’ value.
 Did your valuator account for any non-operating assets or liabilities?
 Do you agree with the valuator’s assessment?
 Do you have any assets (e.g., a piece of land, excess cash) that aren’t listed?
 Did the valuator apply a discount for lack of marketability or lack of control?

-Get insight into your business’ value.
+Get insight into your business’ value

 It’s important to understand how your valuator arrived at your business’ value—and this is where your valuation report can help.
 Thankfully, you don’t have to read every single page.
-Paying careful attention to the items I’ve mentioned here will give you a good idea of the factors that went into—or were left out of—your valuator’s judgement.
+Paying careful attention to the items I’ve mentioned here will give you a good idea of the factors that went into—or were left out of—your valuator’s judgment.
 If you have questions about your business’ value or would like to explore your valuation options, contact your JAK CPA today.